 Question #1: Why is anyone questioning what “women can be?”
 Why can men get away with behaviors and actions that women neither would engage in nor be allowed to “get away with”?

 Finally, let us remember the fact that women shape civilizations.
-They tend to be the de facto parent with child rearing responsibilities (although the number of men involved with raising children has increased).
+They tend to be the de facto parent with child rearing responsibilities (although the number of men involved with raising children has increased over the years).

 So, why is there a referendum on what women can be?
 We already are be-ing.

 Question #2: Why do men get away with things that are inappropriate?
 This is a bigger question.
-Why are men held to, what appears to be a different standard?
-For example, while Hillary Clinton was taken to task for the email server debacle, Donald Trump wasn't held accountable for producing his tax returns.
+Why are men held to, what appears to be a lower standard?
+For example, while Hillary Clinton was taken to task for the email server debacle, why wasn’t Donald Trump held accountable for producing his tax returns.
 Why, wasn’t his feet held to the fire when he said that it’s good business to avoid paying taxes -- for close to 20 years?

 When the “curtain is pulled back” one finds that unconscious biases and behavioral expectations are at the heart of the problem.
 Here are three suggestions for managing them: